Royal Doulton: Figurines, Character Jugs, Marks & Value Guide

 Royal Doulton Lambeth Stoneware

-The Lambeth works (1815 to 1956) produced salt-glazed and slip-cast stoneware that is distinct from the fine bone china of Burslem.
-Lambeth pieces are heavier, more utilitarian in origin, and decorated in a very different style from the painted bone china.
-The most collectible Lambeth pieces are the artist-signed stoneware from the 1870s to 1900s — works by Hannah Barlow, Florence Barlow, George Tinworth, and other Lambeth artists who worked in the impressed-clay and incised-slip tradition.
-These pieces are marked with the artist’s full initials or monogram alongside the Doulton Lambeth mark and a registration number.
+The Lambeth works (1815 to 1956) produced salt-glazed and slip-cast stoneware distinct from the fine bone china of Burslem.
+The most collectible Lambeth pieces are the artist-signed stoneware from the 1870s to 1900s — works by Hannah Barlow, Florence Barlow, George Tinworth, and other Lambeth artists.
+A Hannah Barlow piece with a well-executed incised animal scene in good condition can sell for $300 to $2,000+ depending on size and complexity.

 Royal Doulton Value Guide